davcem/cpm-cytoscape/README.md

 ### Prerequisites ###

-To run this app you need a Java EE capable server such as Apache Tomcat and at least java version 1.8 to run the app.
+To run this app you need a Java capable webserver such as Apache Tomcat and at least java version 1.7 to run the app.

 ### Option 1 : WAR file ###